AHK-Cu

 AHK-CuResearch References

-AHK-Cu is a well studied compound
+AHK-Cu is a preclinical compound

 4Research references